 - Apply sunscreen (about 30mL (1 oz) or enough to cover the palm of your hand) BEFORE you go out in the sun, even on cloudy days.
 Remember to reapply sunscreen every 2 hours, after swimming, sweating, and toweling off.

 - Limit sun exposure between the hours of 10 am and 2 pm when the sun’s UV rays are the strongest.

 - Cover up with clothing, a hat, and sunglasses that block UVA and UVB light.
 There are special brands of swimwear and clothing made to block the sun.

 - Avoid tanning beds/booths.
 Tanning beds/booths use UV light that can damage your skin just as much as the sun’s rays.

 - Check your skin regularly.
 Know your birthmarks, moles, and, freckles, on your skin.
-Make an appointment with your health care provider or dermatologist if you notice any changes or you have concerns.
+Make an appointment with your health care provider or dermatologist if you notice any changes or have concerns.

 How do I treat sunburn?